scperkins/EJEHardenberg.github.io/public/writing/political/bleeding-the-4th.md

 It's simple, [the Government wants to combine with tech to increase surveillance].
 Why?
 As I stated before, National Security is the chopping block on which rights are maimed.
-The worst part is that not is it encouraged to have the police monitor your threat level, but also your friends:
+The worst part is not that it's encouraged to have the police monitor your threat level, but also your friends:

 >One area of discussion was over how a system used by Facebook to deal